 Type I acne presents with primarily comedones (blackheads).
 There is little or no redness or inflammation.
-Scarring does not occur.

-Type III, presents with comedones, superficial pustules and red tender inflammatory lesions.
+Type III presents with comedones, superficial pustules and red tender inflammatory lesions.
 Scarring can occur with this type of acne and early aggressive therapy is often required if significant scarring is to be prevented.
 A dermatologist can be of considerable usefulness in managing this type of acne.